 What we are sheltered from is the risk of an individual stock performing poorly within the ETF.

 #4 No Control Over Investing Or Divesting

-We’ve covered this point a few time – the ETF has to replicate the index.
-This means that if the index removes a stock that we really like, the ETF will just sell that stock.
-If the index adds a stock we absolutely do not want to touch, the ETF will still purchase that stock.
+We’ve covered this point a few times now – the ETF has to replicate the index.
+This means that if the index removes a stock that we really like, the ETF we own will also sell that stock.
+Similarly, if the index adds a stock we absolutely do not want to touch, the ETF will still purchase that stock.

 Best ETFs In Singapore To Invest In

 There’s really no right or wrong answer as to which ETFs are the best to invest in.
 One possible answer is sticking to investing in ETFs that are exposed to broad country indexes.

 In Singapore, we can invest in these six popular ETFs listed locally:

 #1 STI ETFs: SPDR STI ETF (SGX: ES3) / NikkoAM Singapore STI ETF (SGX: G3B)

 The SPDR STI ETF and NikkoAM STI ETFs both seek to replicate Singapore’s 30-stocks Straits Times Index (STI).
 As many of us would already be familiar with, the largest companies on STI include DBS, OCBC, UOB, Jardine Matheson, SingTel, Ascendas REIT, CapitalandInvest and more.

 #2 Overseas ETFs: S&P 500 ETF: SPDR S&P 500 ETF Trust (SGX: S27); Lion-OCBC Securities China Leaders ETF (SGX: YYY); Lion-OCBC Sec Hang Seng TECH ETF (SGX: HST)